wondomen/labs/fe-react-basics/react-basics1.md

    Look for the `"dependencies"` section in `package.json`.
 These are the packages required for your app to run properly.
 Some common dependencies might include `react` and `react-dom`.
 You can install these packages using `npm install`.

    Hints:
-   - Look for lines like `"react": "^17.0.2"` and `"react-dom": "^17.0.2"` under `"dependencies"`.
+   - Look for lines like `"react": "^18.2.0"` and `"react-dom": "^18.2.0"` under `"dependencies"`.

 3. **Dev Dependencies:**
    Dev dependencies are packages required during development, but not in production.
-They include tools for testing, code linting, bundling, etc. They are listed under the `"devDependencies"` section.
+They include tools for testing, code linting, bundling, etc. They should be listed under the `"devDependencies"` section.

-   Hints:
+   - Do you see `"devDependencies"` section in `package.json`.

-   - Look for packages like `eslint`, `babel`, or `jest` under `"devDependencies"`.
+   Hint: Check this [thread]

 **Step 3: Understanding `import` vs. `require`**